 I’m an Educator

-• Giving you the expertise and materials necessary to deploy the program either in person, virtually, or in a blended approach.
+• Expertise and materials necessary to deploy the program either in person, virtually or in a blended approach

-• Helping you understand your own feelings, thoughts, and behaviors for greater self-awareness as well as those of your peers and students.
+• Help understanding their own feelings, thoughts and behaviors for greater self-awareness, as well as awareness of peers and students

-• Guiding you on how to have the conversation about mental health with your students.
+• Guidance on how to have conversations about mental health with students

 Adapt for Life offers educators mental health and wellbeing resources intended to help you help your students.
 We equip educators with the information and tools they need to practice healthy behaviors that students learn from the program, in class.